 - A specific adaptation for contracts with direct participation features (the variable fee approach) - A simplified approach (the premium allocation approach) mainly for short-duration contracts.
 PFRS 17 is effective for reporting periods beginning on or after January 1, 2023, with comparative figures required.
 Early application is permitted.

-The new standard is not applicable to the Parent Company since it does not have activities that are predominantly connected with insurance or issue insurance contracts.
+The new standard is not applicable to the Group since none of the entities within the Group have activities that are predominantly connected with insurance or issue insurance contracts.

 Deferred effectivity